twood02/webtemplate/assignments/a3-etl.md

 Once you understand how `ms-line-count` works, you should work on moving the log file parsing and cleaning functionality out of `ms-api-gateway` and into `ms-data-cleaning`.
 We have provided a skeleton for `ms-data-cleaning` that provides basic endpoints for GET and POST.
 You will need to modify these to accept the raw log file bytes from `ms-api-gateway`, clean them and store them in the database just like the monolith does.

-Once you have `ms-data-cleaning` working, you should build the rest of your microservices.
+Once you have `ms-data-cleaning` working, you can build the rest of your microservices.

+**NOTE:** You can also choose to start by building the other microservices for browser, visit, and website counts first since they dont depend on any other functionality.
+You can use the existing datacleaning built into the `ms-api-gateway` and then once the other microservices are done you can break out the data cleaning into its own service.

 ---